jamesaoverton/nagomi/services.md

 </div>

-# All services are by appointment only
+# We are open by appointment only to ensure a personalized experience.

+Please note that we cannot answer calls during customer appointments so the best way to book with us is to send us an [email](mailto:info@nagomi.ca) or [text](tel:1-647-993-1130) us and we will reply  soon as we can.